jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   the test passes

 * I wrote the same condition in the test 3 times.
 If I want to change it, I have to make the same change 3 times in the test and once in the solution.
-Let's say the condition is that the number should be divisible by ``3``
+Imagine the new condition is that the number should be divisible by ``3``

   .. code-block:: python
     :emphasize-lines: 4